Skip to main content

 Can I stack multiple peptides together?

 Yes, but start simple.
 The most established stacks are BPC-157 + TB-500 (Wolverine Stack) for healing, and ipamorelin + CJC-1295 for GH optimization.
 More complex stacks exist — the GLOW, KLOW, and Advanced Recomp protocols on PDP cover 3–5 compound combinations.
 Don't exceed 2 peptides until you have experience with each individually.
+For a PepPal framework on which compounds stack well, see Peptide Stacking 101.

 How do I know if a peptide supplier is trustworthy?

-Look for third-party testing from independent labs like Finnrick Analytics, batch-specific COAs (not generic ones), and established reputation (3+ years).
+Look for third-party testing from independent labs like Finnrick Analytics, batch-specific COAs (not generic ones), and an established reputation (3+ years).
 Avoid suppliers with prices 50%+ below market average, no COA availability, or vague sourcing information.
 The PepPal Supplier Directory lists tested suppliers with Finnrick quality ratings, and our COA Reading Guide teaches you how to verify testing data.

 What does preclinical evidence actually mean?

 Preclinical means the peptide has been studied in animals (rats, mice) and/or in cell cultures, but no large, controlled human trials have been completed.
-This is the reality for many popular research peptides — BPC-157, TB-500, GHK-Cu, MOTS-c, and epithalon all fall into this category.
+This is the reality for many popular research peptides — BPC-157, TB-500, GHK-Cu injectable, MOTS-c, and epithalon all fall into this category.
 Preclinical data can be extensive and promising, but it doesn't guarantee the same effects will occur in humans.
 This list uses evidence-tier labels so you always know what level of data supports each compound.

 How much do peptides cost?